jonathan-kee/Data-Science-Projects/LEARNING.md

 Link to website download for Mac Os: https://massgrave.dev/office_for_mac

+# Gemini Learning
+AI is good at
+- Looking at staging csv output by datagrip, then generating the code for dimension and fact table, it can look at common patterns in the data too
+- Generating Python code that works, even when I don't know Python well
+- Generating Python code from formula

 # SQL Learnings
 Aggreates table cannot find information individually, you have to join up with another table